 The opulent cabin has been completely restored using beautiful Connolly leather.
 Wendler cleverly blended the Bentley controls and instruments with a Mercedes-Benz dash.
 The dials sit in a bespoke central fascia surrounded with oak trim in place of the typical walnut veneer.
 The oak trim – subtle nod to the car’s American roots – repeats on the windscreen surround, door tops, and the cargo area floor.
 The fittings and switchgear appear to be off-the-shelf Mercedes items, but apparently, they are all bespoke items made by the coachbuilder to mimic the factory parts.
 It is equipped with a sunroof and a period-appropriate Becker Europa stereo.
 The beautifully crafted interior melds British and Teutonic sensibilities, while maintaining a unique character that would be equally at home parked up at the New York Yacht Club’s 44th St. Clubhouse or Harbor Court in Newport, RI.

-Mechanically in excellent order, LLBA9 drives as expected of a Bentley S2, with seemingly an even greater sense of solidity.
-The engine bay has been fully detailed to a very high standard and shows little in the way of use.
-Upon completion, it debuted at the 2013 Amelia Island Concours d’Elegance and shown at other events including Lime Rock’s Sunday in the Park Concours.
+Beneath the signature split bonnet, the engine bay has been fully detailed to a very high standard and shows little in the way of use.
+Upon completion, it debuted at the 2013 Amelia Island Concours d’Elegance and shown at other events including Lime Rock Park’s Sunday in the Park concours d'elegance.

 With an intriguing history, this is an exceptional luxury car that seamlessly blends opulence and practicality.
 It has ample room for five passengers and all the luggage they could carry, and its power and ability make it the ideal tool for cross-country touring.
 The sale of this fascinating Bentley represents a truly a one of a kind opportunity.